A Glossary of Terms for Preparing Sauces

 FUTURE TERMS

 There are dozens more terms related to sauces and how to make them.
-I'll update this list as I come across more of these terms, but please send me some of your favorites.
+I'll update this list as I encounter more of these terms, but please send me some of your favorites.